RetroDECK/ES-DE/README.md

 _There are four built-in screensavers, including a slideshow and a video screensaver that display random games from your collection._

 ![alt text](images/es-de_ui_theme_support.png "ES-DE Theme Support") _ES-DE is fully themeable, in case you prefer another look than what the default theme Slate offers.
-The screenshot above depicts the Modern theme that is also bundled with the application._
+The screenshot above shows the Modern theme that is also bundled with the application._